Vaccination and Mask Policy for Broadway Shows in NYC - Valid Through July 31, 2022

 For more information regarding safety and safety protocols, please consult your show’s official website or the website of the theatre you are planning to visit whose links can be found below.
 Please verify the theatre policies and requirements before making your purchase.

-For A Beautiful Noise, A Strange Loop, American Buffalo, Chicago, Come From Away, Company, Dear Evan Hansen, for colored girls, Girl from the North Country, Hangmen, Kimberly Akimbo, Macbeth, The Minutes, Mrs. Doubtfire, The Music Man, Paradise Square, The Phantom of the Opera, POTUS, Some Like it Hot, please visit The Shubert Organization for more information.
+For A Beautiful Noise, A Strange Loop, American Buffalo, Chicago, Come From Away, Company, Dear Evan Hansen, Kimberly Akimbo, KPOP, Macbeth, The Music Man, Paradise Square, The Phantom of the Opera, POTUS, Some Like it Hot, and To Kill a Mockingbird, please visit The Shubert Organization for more information.

-For The Book of Mormon, Funny Girl, Hadestown, Moulin Rouge!
-The Musical, The Piano Lesson please visit Jujamcyn Theaters for more information.
+For The Book of Mormon, Funny Girl, Hadestown, Into the Woods, Moulin Rouge!
+The Musical, and The Piano Lesson please visit Jujamcyn Theaters for more information.

-For Birthday Candles, please visit Roundabout Theatre Company for more information.
+For The Minutes and 1776, please visit Roundabout Theatre Company for more information.

 For Aladdin, please visit Disney on Broadway for more information.

-For Take Me Out please visit Second Stage Theater for more information.
+For The Kite Runner please visit Second Stage Theater for more information.

 For Harry Potter and the Cursed Child, please visit Harry Potter the Play for more information.

-For Plaza Suite, please visit The Hudson Theatre for more information.
+For Plaza Suite and Death of a Salesman please visit The Hudson Theatre for more information.

-For the The Skin of Our Teeth and Camelot, visit Lincoln Center Theater for more information.
+For Camelot, visit Lincoln Center Theater for more information.

 These policies are adapted from the Broadway League, whose Vaccination and Mask Policy can be found here.